 - Research Trainee Attestation Memo (downloads Word document)

 Officers and exempt employees that have a non-research actual or potential conflict of interest should work with their Reviewer to develop an Administrative Management Plan using the template link below.

-The Conflict of Interest disclosure process and management plan process for Research faculty is coordinated by the Conflict of Interest Office, the Reviewer and the Office of Research and Sponsored Programs (ORSP).
+The Conflict of Interest disclosure process and management plan process for Researchers is coordinated by the Conflict of Interest Office and their reviewer.

-The Conflict of Interest Office will coordinate all other Members’ disclosure process and administrative management plan process with the Reviewer.
+The Conflict of Interest Office will coordinate all other Members’ disclosure process and administrative management plan process with their Reviewer.